ptytb/ritmom/README.md

 with this command: `python main.py -l`

 Download desired text corpuses to be able to generate context usage phrases.
-Corpuses are listed in `phraseExamples` configuration option.
+Corpuses are listed in a `phraseExamples` configuration option:

 `import nltk; nltk.download()`

-6. `python main.py`
+6. Generate audio `python main.py`

 ## TODO

 - [ ] Use more threads for TTS
-- [ ] Make sequence editable from a config
+- [ ] Make a sequence configurable from a config
+- [X] Pickle indices for corpus for quicker start
+- [ ] Add wordnet: definition (thesaurus, examples)
+- [X] Update requirements.txt